The Male Condom (external)

 In pharmacies (€)

 The male condom costs on average between 0 to 2€ per condom.
-The CNS does not reimburse this contraception.
+The CNS does not reimburse this contraceptive.
 (The price is an average indication which may vary)

 - You are protected against STIs